Do you have gut acne? Study says you might!

 However, overall, I think it is a pretty good study for being one of the first of its kind!
 It had a decent amount of participants with even numbers of subjects with and without acne, other factors that may skew results were controlled for (like weight, medical history, etc) AND the age of the samples accurately represents the age in many of the clients that I see (ages 14-25).
 Although I do see plenty of ladies a little older than that range, I still think it’s applicable to them (much different than using results of a study done on teenagers to apply to the elderly).
 Plus, following a gut-healthy diet is not only NOT harmful, but also been shown in research to be better for you anyway!

 So the bottom lines from this study are: (1) Invite all different types of people to your party!
 You can do this by eating all different colors of food (make your meals colorful!).
 (2) Gut healing may be a vital part of healing your skin.
-Although this study cannot determine whether gut dysbiosis actually causes acne, it’s certainly a good indicator that restoring gut health may be part of an effective acne treatment.
+Although this study cannot determine whether gut dysbiosis actually causes acne, it’s certainly a good indicator that restoring gut health may be part of an effective acne treatment or a way to heal acne naturally.
 (3) Certain dietary patterns are associated with inflammation, gut dysbiosis and lower gut diversity; all of which may contribute to acne.
 Give a gut healthy eating pattern a try!
 It's not harmful and is totally good for you!
+A good acne healing diet is the best acne home remedy!

 Here’s what you can start doing right now to heal your gut and take the first step to healing acne: